-There is also no one way everyone -- male, female or otherwise, of any given sexual orientation or with partners of any given gender or embodiment -- experiences sexual pleasure or orgasm.
+There is also no one way everyone -- of any given kind of embodiment, sexual orientation or with partners of any given gender or embodiment -- experiences sexual pleasure or orgasm.
 There's not any one body part or way of engaging a given body part that equals pleasure or orgasm for everyone, or even for the same person every day.
 Not only can we never say "everybody likes [whatever]" or "everyone gets off on [whatever]" we also can't say "women like [this thing]" men don't like [that thing]" "gay people do [this other thing]" or "straight people do [that one]."

 Well, we could say those things -- many people do all the freaking time -- they just will never be factual things to say, and will tend to limit how people frame, explore and experience sexuality.
 Hopefully all of that's obvious now, too.

 Sexual pleasure is never about just one part of the body.
 Not ever.
 We can't segregate our genitals from our brains and everything else they're connected to and influenced by, just like we can't segregate our experience of any one thing in life from the whole of our lives, or any one part of a person's personality from the whole of who they are.
 Any part of your body that can be part of pleasure is connected to and influenced by other parts.